Lucad44/tschuss/README.md

 sudo ninja -C build install
 ```

-The executable file will be in found in `.../tschuss/build/`.
+The executable file will be in found in `.../tschuss/build/tschuss`.

 A default configuration and a default CSS file will be placed in the `/etc/tschuss/` folder.
-You should copy those files to a path of your liking (default one recommended).
+You should copy those files to a path of your liking and edit them there (default path `~/.config/tschuss/` is recommended).

 # Run